Email Processing in Lua

 If the field is boolean and is equal to false, then the incident_text field of the Mail event will be absent and the event will not be registered;

-If the field is boolean and is equal to true, then the incident_text field of the Mail event will be filled in automatically and the event will be registered, if the value of incident_text is not empty.
+If the field is boolean and is equal to true, then the incident_text field of the Mail event will be filled in automatically and the event will be registered, if the reported value of incident_text is not empty.

 String or boolean value